0% or life of balance transfer credit card: which saves more?

 - Charge a lower fee (usually around 1.5%) to move the balance or no fee at all.

-- Are less well known and often available from existing financial providers as well as by taking out an advertised credit card.
+- Are less well known but are often available from a customer's existing financial provider, as well as through advertised credit card deals

 Search for more 0% and life of balance transfer deals on our main comparison table here.